Level: 7 | Duration: 2 Years | Start Date: September

 How will I be assessed?

 There are both theory and practical assignments.
 You will also be assessed by observation.
 The practical assessment of teaching requires the completion of 100 hours of teaching practice over 2 years (this could be as little as 2 hours per week but across two different levels).
 It will include 8 formal observations.
 Two of the 8 teaching observations must be undertaken by a subject specialist mentor.
-There is no examination on this course but please note that all assignments must be word processed.
+There is no examination on this course.

 What will this course lead on to?

-Upon completion, successful teachers can undertake a period of professional formation leading to the achievement of Qualified Teaching and Learning Status (QTLS).
+Upon completion, successful teachers can go on to teach in FE/other post compulsory training/education settings, subject to meeting the eligibility criteria, you may be able to undertake a period of professional formation leading to the achievement of Qualified Teaching Learning and Skills Status (QTLS).

 Request a Call Back